Instagram : @unclejosh13

 The Lost Dutchman's is perhaps the most famous lost mine in American history.
 Arizona place-name expert Byrd Granger wrote, as of 1977, the Lost Dutchman's story had been printed or cited at least six times more often than two other fairly well-known tales, the story of Captain Kidd's lost treasure, and the story of the Lost Pegleg mine in California.
 People have been seeking the Lost Dutchman's mine since at least 1892, while according to one estimate, 8,000 people annually made some effort to locate the Lost Dutchman's mine.
 Former Arizona Attorney General Robert K. Corbin is among those who have looked for the mine

-veteran Owned and Operated, LGBTQ friendly, and a friendly environment.
+Veteran Owned and Operated, LGBTQ friendly ( one of the few LGBTQ friendly tattoo parlors in Arizona ), and a friendly environment.

-We tattoo traditional tattoos, black and grey tattoos, portrait tattoos, neo traditional tattoos, cover-up tattoos, blackwork tattoos, japanese tattoos, lettering tattoos, and we also rework old tattoos and can cover scars.
+We tattoo traditional tattoos, black and grey tattoos, portrait tattoos, neo traditional tattoo, cover-ups, blackwork tattoos, japanese , lettering tattoos, and we also rework old tattoos and can cover scars.

 We are structured for and operate under strict OSHA guidelines.
 All artists at Lost Dutchman Tattoo have taken Bloodborne Pathogen Training and maintain their annual certification.